Free Meal Planning App with Grocery List: What You Can Expect

 Does SummitPlate have a free option?

 Yes.
-SummitPlate offers a free meal plan option so you can test weekly dinner planning and grocery-list generation before upgrading.
+SummitPlate offers a preview receipt so you can test whether the weekly dinner plan and grocery snapshot feel useful before upgrading.